Sebastianhju/Runeterra-5e/2.0/Spells.md

 |---|---|---|---|---|---|---|
 |1st|1 Bonus Action|30 feet|S|Instantanious|Abjuration|None|

 You target a creature you can see within reach and time rewinds around them.
-They recharge two charges on any item or rune they have.
+They recharge a charge on any item or rune they have.

 **At Higher Levels.** When you cast this spell using a spell slot of 2nd level or higher, you can replenish another charge for each level above 1st level.